-- vehicle with automatic transmission; vehicle fitted with Tiptronic/Selespeed or similar type gearbox.
-Note: An automatic car is shown as Α a CA class on TICA - в vehicle with synchromesh gearbox (MR, HR, HC, MC).
-Note: a licence holder that has a manual car licence (C) and passes a class MR practical test in an automatic vehicle must be issued with a synchromesh restriction (B), not an automatic (A) restriction.
-I - a nominated vehicle fitted with a prescribed interlock or while carrying, and in accordance with, an exemption certificate given under section 91R(3) of the Transport Operations (Road Use Management) Act 1995 - Μ while carrying, and in accordance with, a medical certificate - while wearing corrective lenses S - v a vehicle fitted with driver aids, or equipped or adapted, in the way stated in a written notice given to you by the chief executive and only while carrying the notice Note: The notice is not currently issued - X1 while carrying and in accordance with, an order under Section 87 or 88 of the TO(RUM) Act 1995. - Х3 while carrying a special hardship - X4 while carrying an order under section 79E of the Transport Operations (Road Use Management) Act 1995
+- A vehicle with automatic transmission; vehicle fitted with Tiptronic/Selespeed or similar type gearbox.
+Note: An automatic car is shown as - B vehicle with synchromesh gearbox (MR, HR, HC, MC).
+Note: a licence holder that has a manual car licence (C) and passes a class MR practical test in an automatic vehicle must be issued with a synchromesh restriction (B), not an automatic (A) restriction. - I a nominated vehicle fitted with a prescribed interlock or while carrying, and in accordance with, an exemption certificate given under section 91R(3) of the Transport Operations (Road Use Management) Act 1995 - M while carrying, and in accordance with, a medical certificate - S while wearing corrective lenses - V a vehicle fitted with driver aids, or equipped or adapted, in the way stated in a written notice given to you by the chief executive and only while carrying the notice Note: The notice is not currently issued. - X1 while carrying and in accordance with, an order under Section 87 or 88 of the TO(RUM) Act 1995. - X3 while carrying a special hardship - x4 while carrying a operation 79E of the Transport Operations (Road Use Management) Act 1995